Losing your first love is hard. Divorce is devastating. Do you try to reconcile or move on. How can you move forward with this hole in your heart?

 Desire To Patch Things Up

-Apologies may fall on deaf ears and a bouquet of flowers lands in the wastebasket.
+Apologies may fall on deaf ears and a bouquet lands in the wastebasket.
 Eventually, the realization begins to sink in.
 You are not getting back together.

 Baggage To Carry

 Though the romance has ended, further interaction may be necessary.
-You might have contractural agreements.
-The title to the car you’re driving may not be in your name.
+You might have contractual agreements.
+The title of the car you’re driving may not be in your name.
 Perhaps joint names are on an apartment lease.